reachingfdreams/sendo_homework/README.md

 Building a simple search engine of product for e-commerce sites using ElastichSearch with following requirements:

+- Create an index with settings and mappings to store products
 - Import products (downloaded from https://www.sendo.vn/thoi-trang-nu) into ES
 - Write an API to seach product acording to name or description
 - Write an API to aggregate the product acording to price